Top 45+ Xpath Interview Questions and Answers for Success! | Updated 2025

 • CSS pickers, on the other hand, are more terse but warrant XPath’s depth of functionality, limiting their felicity for advanced scraping conditions.

-26. How can XPath expressions be used to handle dynamic web rudiments in automated testing?
+26. What methods can be used with XPath expressions to handle dynamic web elements in automated testing?

 Ans: